 Courts may enforce child support orders, and penalize any late payments, through various different mechanisms.
 For example, under O.C.G.A. §19-6-30, courts have the authority to garnish a parent’s wages if they are one month or more behind in their payments.

 Additionally, a parent receiving child support may petition a court to hold the other parent in contempt for any violations of the child support order.
 Under O.C.G.A. §19-6-28, the petitioning parent may serve the motion for contempt by mailing it to the other parent’s last known address.

 Once the other parent receives the motion, the court can hold a hearing within 30 days to determine the outcome of the contempt petition.
-A child support lawyer in Cobb County could provide further information on enforcing support orders or obtaining back payments for child support.
+A lawyer in Cobb County can provide further information on enforcing support orders or obtaining back payments for child support.

 Many parents, especially those who have sole custody after a divorce, are eligible for child support.
 Parents should be sure that they receive the right amount of support and that their support payments are adjusted as needed.

 For help with these and other child support issues, enlist a Cobb County child support lawyer today.
-If retained, your dedicated attorney could review your situation to see if you are receiving the right amount of support.
+Once retained, your dedicated attorney can review your situation to see if you are receiving the right amount of support.
 If not, they could advise you on how you could obtain new or modified child support payments.

 Atlanta Divorce Law Group